mich1991/CI-project-1/README.md

 # Sege - Coffee machine family business
 ## CI-project-1
 ### HTML & CSS project for Code Institute
 Landing page for the fictional family company  in a fictional town based on true brand named "Sage".
 The business is owned by a father and 2 sons.
 Their target customers are individuals and businesses.
-Currently have 2 products on market and 1 coming soon available for preorder.
-The website has 3 pages /HOME/ABOUT/CONTACT.
+They are producing high quality coffee machines.

 [View website in GitHub Pages](https://mich1991.github.io/CI-project-1/index.html)

 [View website in Netlify](https://mellifluous-frangollo-e80838.netlify.app/)

 ![](docs/index/projectScreenshot.png)

+#### This website is made up of the following pages:

+1. Home/Index
+2. About
+3. Contact

+#### The business goals for this website are:

+1. Sell products
+2. Built up customer curiosity about products through letting them know about "4 secret, keys formula"
+3. Builds clients email database through newsletter
+4. Provide contact and all necessary details for customers to reach company.
+5. Provide support
+6. Get customer familiar with a brand, and it's story.

+#### The user goals of this website are:

+1. As recurring or first-time visitor, I want to easily find what the products look like and what are theirs prices.
+2. Secondly I am interested about what makes theirs products so unique.
+3. I would like to be updated if new products got realised.
+4. As a first-time visitor I would like to learn a little more about brand it's self.
+5. As a recurring or first-time visitor I would like to be provided with easy way to contact company.

 ## Features - Existing